katai5plate/RPGMV-CoreScript-Reference/docs/jsdoc/Window_BattleEnemy.md

 #### updateBackgroundDimmer ()

-Updates the background dimmer sprite opacity based on the openness of the window.
+Updates the background d[Number](Number.md)based on the openness of the window.
 <dl>
                 <dt>Inherited From:</dt>
                 <dd>